sainink0309/crashlens/docs/COMMAND-REFERENCE.md

 Complete reference for all CrashLens CLI commands with descriptions, options, and examples.

 > **⚠️ Deprecation Notice**: The `guard` command is deprecated as of v3.0.0 and will be removed in v3.1.0.
-It currently works as an alias for `policy-check` with a deprecation warning.
+It currently works as an alias for `guard` with a deprecation warning.
 See [MIGRATION.md](../MIGRATION.md) for migration details.

 ## 🎯 Core Commands